ericsonga/APCSAReview/_sources/TimedTests/apbowla.rst

 AP Bowl 2021 - Part A
 -------------------------------------

-The following 20 questions are similar to what you might see on the AP CS A exam.
+The following 20 questions are similar to what you might see on the AP CSA exam.
 Please answer each to the best of your ability.

 Click the **Start** button when you are ready to begin.